3 Not-to-Miss Stops Along the Road

 The 216-acre park also has a steam train ride, a miniature mining town, entertainment venues and many places to grab a bite.
 The adjacent Boulder Beach Water Park has water slides, wave pools and water rides.
 The parks are open June, July and August, as well as weekends and holidays in May and September.

-If you prefer a more natural setting, Farragut State Park, five miles east of Athol on SR-54, features a diversity of habitats at the edge of Lake Pend Oreille.
+If you prefer a more natural setting, Farragut State Park, 5 miles east of Athol on state Route 54, features a diversity of habitats at the edge of Lake Pend Oreille.
 The park has extensive hiking, biking and equestrian trails, which also attract cross-country skiers in winter.
 In 1942, the U.S. Navy built the world’s second-largest naval training center here.
 The station brig, now a museum, is the only remaining structure from this period.

 Several miles beyond Farragut State Park, Bayview overlooks Scenic Bay, the southern gateway to Lake Pend Oreille.
 An early logging and limestone quarry center, Bayview boomed during World War II while the Farragut Naval Training Station was operational.
 The town has groceries, boat launches and moorage as well as a number of small resorts.
 Houseboats lining the shore provide the air of a seaside resort.
 The Navy still maintains an underwater research facility at the southern edge of town.

-– Written by John King.
-Updated by Will McDermott in September 2020
+– Written by John King, last updated in September 2022

 – Top photo of Historic Rivers Passage Near Dover courtesy of Visit Idaho